Safe Control and Learning Using Generalized Action Governor: Generalized Action Governor

-While there may exist many sets that satisfy the above properties, one of them may be particularly easy to compute -- that is the set of safe steady-state pairs.
-Recall that the nominal policy $\pi_0$ is assumed to stabilize the system in terms of making $x(t) \approx x_v(v)$ as $t \to \infty$, where $x_v(v)$ denotes the steady state corresponding to $v$.
-In the disturbance-free case, $\mathcal{W} = \{0\}$, $\Pi_{\pi_0}^0$ is the set of $(x_v(v), v)$ that satisfies $\big(x_v(v), \pi_0(x_v(v), v)\big) \in \mathcal{C}$.
-When there is disturbance, $\mathcal{W} \neq \{0\}$, states in the vicinity of $x_v(v)$ may need to be checked for safety and be included in order to ensure positive invariance of $\Pi_{\pi_0}^0$.
-Such a set of safe steady-state pairs is easy to compute when the steady-state map $x_v(v)$ is known; otherwise it can be constructed using data from steady-state experiments.
+While there may exist many sets satisfying \eqref{equ:discrete_initial}, one particularly convenient choice is the set of \emph{safe steady-state pairs}.
+As discussed in Section~\ref{sec:MA}, the nominal closed-loop system under $\pi_0$ is assumed to exhibit stability-type behavior; in many applications under a constant reference $v$, this is characterized by convergence toward a steady state $x_v(v)$ as $t\to\infty$.
+In the disturbance-free case $\mathcal{W}=\{0\}$, one may take $\Pi_{\pi_0}^0$ as the set of pairs $(x_v(v),v)$ satisfying $\big(x_v(v),\pi_0(x_v(v),v)\big)\in\mathcal{C}$.
+When $\mathcal{W}\neq \{0\}$, states in a neighborhood of $x_v(v)$ may need to be checked and included to ensure the positive invariance of $\Pi_{\pi_0}^0$.
+Such a set is easy to compute when the map $x_v(v)$ is known; otherwise, it may be constructed using data from steady-state experiments.